eltenedor/coverage/README.md

     branches: [ main ]
 ```

-In this case the action runs only on the `main` branch when someone pushes to it or makes a pull_request.
+In this case, the action runs only on the `main` branch when someone pushes to it or makes a pull_request.

 ### Job

-After the the first specified job uses the Docker image `eltenedor/coverage-perl:latest`
+Specify the Docker image `eltenedor/coverage-perl:latest`

 ```yaml
   coverage: